 There is a daily bus (autocar) service (Monday to Saturday) from Alès, which has a railway station.

 Day 4: Le Rozier to Millau

 This map shows accommodation icons for each night.
-By zooming in on a particular icon you can see the precise location of the place where we stayed.
+Zoom in on a particular icon to see its precise location.

 You can also see this map using Google Earth and take a virtual flight along our route.